Job 3

 Wherefore Is Light Given to the Bitter?

-- Isaiah 53:3He is despised and rejected of men; a man of sorrows, and acquainted with grief.The One who entered Job’s grief rather than standing outside it - acquainted, in His own person, with the bitterness of soul.
+- Isaiah 53:3He is despised and rejected of men; a man of sorrows, and acquainted with grief.The One who entered Job's grief from the inside - acquainted, in His own person, with the bitterness of soul.

 - Matthew 27:46My God, my God, why hast thou forsaken me?The sufferer's unanswered “why” taken onto the lips of Christ - the lament Job voiced, prayed by God in the flesh.